 back to top

-Whilst we are wholly owned subsidiary of Sanef France, Sanef Tolling in the UK does operate as a separate company.
 Our operating costs are slightly different and subsequently so are our fees.
-In addition to this, the usage profile of UK customers is very different from those of French residents who obviously use their tags much more frequently.
+In addition to this, the usage profile of UK customers is very different from those of local residents who obviously use their tags much more frequently.

-The exchange rate that we use is set on a monthly basis on the day that we do our invoice run (usually around the 14th of the month) and is based on the average mid market commercial exchange rate for the month that the tolls were incurred The daily historic mid market rate used to compute the average are sourced from exchangerates.org.uk.
+The exchange rate that we use is the average for the calendar month the invoice is for.
+It is based on the average mid market commercial exchange rate (NOT the tourist rate) for the month that the tolls were incurred The daily historic mid market rate used to compute the average are sourced from exchangerates.org.uk.

-There is a 2%+TVA (equivalent to 2.4%) foreign exchange finance charge when converting the currency but the overall exchange rate is still competitive.
+There is a 2%+Local VAT (equivalent to 2.4% for Liber-t transactions) foreign exchange finance charge when converting the currency but the overall exchange rate is still very competitive.

-An example is provided below and is based on rates obtained on 12th December 2013.
+An example is provided below using the French TVA rate and is based on rates obtained on 12th December 2013.

 Exchange Rate £1 = €1.19